 What can I do with it?

 Once you set up Privileged Identity Management, you'll see Tasks, Manage, and Activity options in the left navigation menu.
-As an administrator, you'll choose between options such as managing Azure AD roles, managing Azure resource roles, or privileged access groups.
+As an administrator, you'll choose between options such as managing Azure AD roles, managing Azure resource roles, or PIM for Groups.
 When you choose what you want to manage, you see the appropriate set of options for that option.

 Who can do what?

 For Azure AD roles in Privileged Identity Management, only a user who is in the Privileged Role Administrator or Global Administrator role can manage assignments for other administrators.
 Global Administrators, Security Administrators, Global Readers, and Security Readers can also view assignments to Azure AD roles in Privileged Identity Management.